Delta 8 for Pain Relief: Does It Work?

 - Delta-8 flower: you can also buy CBD hemp flowers sprayed with delta-8 THC distillate if you’re looking for a well-balanced effect and enhanced benefits for pain relief.
 Just make sure your flowers come from organic hemp to avoid inhaling pesticides and heavy metals.

 - Delta-8 tinctures: similar to CBD oil, delta-8 tinctures are taken under the tongue.
-You need to hold them there for about 60 seconds before you swallow, and the effects should take hold after 30-45 minutes — lasting for up to 6 hours.
+You need to hold them there for about 60 seconds before you swallow, and the effects should take hold after 30-45 minutes, lasting up to 6 hours.
 Tinctures come with special droppers that make dosing more accurate and convenient.

 - Delta-8 edibles: delta-8 gummies, honey sticks, and other treats are made with a predetermined dose of delta-8 THC per serving.
 They kick in with a slight delay because the delta-8 must be metabolized by the liver first.
 You may need to wait for up to 90 minutes to experience the psychoactive buzz.
 Edibles may hit you harder than other forms of delta-8 because they pass through the blood-brain barrier more effectively.